Konnor Pilkington: Chicago White Sox

-Pilkington was selected by the Chicago White Sox in the third round of the 2018 Major League Baseball draft and he signed for $650,000.
+The Chicago White Sox selected Pilkington in the third round of the 2018 Major League Baseball draft and he signed with the team for a $650,000 signing bonus.
 He made his professional debut with the Rookie-level Arizona League White Sox and was later promoted to the Great Falls Voyagers of the Rookie Advanced Pioneer League.
 Over 14 innings between the two clubs, he was 0–1 with a 7.07 ERA.
 Pilkington began 2019 with the Kannapolis Intimidators of the Class A South Atlantic League in their starting rotation.
 After going 1–0 with a 1.62 ERA in six starts, Pilkington was promoted to the Winston-Salem Dash of the Class A-Advanced Carolina League with whom he finished the year.
 Over 19 starts with the Dash, he went 4–9 with a 4.99 ERA, striking out 96 over 95 2/3 innings.
 To begin the 2021 season, he was assigned to the Birmingham Barons of the Double-A South.
 Over 14 starts with the Barons, he went 4–4 with a 3.48 ERA and a 0.92 WHIP while striking out 71 over 62 innings.

 Cleveland Indians / Guardians

 On July 29, 2021, the White Sox traded Pilkington to the Cleveland Indians in exchange for César Hernández.
 Upon acquiring him, the Indians assigned Pilkington to the Akron RubberDucks of the Double-A Northeast.
 Over eight games (seven starts) with Akron, he went 3-2 with a 2.33 ERA and 49 strikeouts over 38 2/3 innings.

 The newly-named Cleveland Guardians selected Pilkington to their 40-man roster on November 19, 2021.
 On April 2, 2022, the Guardians announced that he had been named to the Opening Day roster.
 On April 14, Pilkington was optioned to Triple-A without making an appearance for the big league club.
-He briefly became a phantom ballplayer until he was recalled to the major league roster the following day.
+He briefly became a phantom ballplayer until he was recalled to the major league roster and made his MLB debut the following day.
+Pilkington pitched in 15 games (starting 11) for Cleveland in 2022, registering a 1-2 record and 3.88 ERA with 50 strikeouts in 58.0 innings pitched.

+He began the 2023 season with Triple-A Columbus, but struggled to an 8.36 ERA across 4 starts.
+Pilkington made only one appearance for Cleveland, tossing two scoreless innings of relief with two strikeouts.
+He was designated for assignment on April 26, 2023, following the promotion of Tanner Bibee.